Relational vs event-native databases: how they compare

-In the world of data management, two distinct paradigms emerge: the long-standing reliability of relational databases and the emerging power of state transition databases.
+In the world of data management, two distinct paradigms emerge: the long-standing reliability of relational databases and the emerging power of event-native databases.

 These distinct models offer unique approaches to handling data, but what sets them apart?
 How can they synergize to help you get more from your data?
 Let’s explore.